Guide to Small Claims Court

 Where Do I File Suit?

 You can file a lawsuit in the county in which a defendant currently resides or in the county where he was to perform an obligation.
-If the action is for an injury, you can file the suit in the county where the injury occurred or in the county where the defendant resides.
-In all other cases, you must file the suit in the county where the defendant resides.

 How Do I File Suit?